 The major part of this remote but most beautiful route of Ladakh in Changthang runs on a dirt track due to the absence of any road.

-Tsaga – Loma – Nyoma – Mahe is blacktop tarmac where it will be easy to drive.
+Tsaga – Loma – Nyoma – Mahe is a blacktop tarmac where it will be easy to drive.
 Even the diversion road to Hanle from Loma is in very good condition barring few patches.

 - Sedans/Hatchbacks = Mostly tough from Spangmik to Tsaga La, chances of getting stuck but Easy to Manageable after Tsaga Village.

-- High Ground Clearance SUVs (4×2) = Manageable, Tough at some sections when slush and ice
+- High Ground Clearance SUVs (4×2) = Manageable, Tough at some sections when slush and ice are present on it.

 - High Ground Clearance SUVs (4×4) = Manageable, Tough without 4×4 but Manageable with 4×4.